shifatsrm09/Router-Reboot-Automation/README.md

 # 🚀 Router Reboot Automation

-Automate the reboot process of your router using Python and Selenium.
+Rebooting your router… what a hassle, right?

+You could do it the old-fashioned way: manually power it off, or log into the admin portal and navigate the menus to hit that elusive reboot button—time-consuming and tedious.
+But what if you could simply double-click a batch file, sit back, and watch it perform the reboot flawlessly every time?
+That’s the magic this project brings.

-A headless Python automation script that logs into your router, navigates to the reboot page, and safely performs a reboot.
+A headless Python automation script that safely performs a reboot.
 Fully configurable via JSON for credentials, URLs, and button selectors.
 Ideal for routine network maintenance and remote administration.

 ---